HENNGE/aiodynamo/docs/usage.rst

 Filter Expression and Condition Expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. py:class:: aiodynamo.expressions.Condition

+    Abstract base class of conditions and filters.

     Filter and Condition expressions have the same syntax and they are created by calling methods on instances
     of :py:class:`aiodynamo.expressions.F` and combining the return values of those method calls with the
-``&`` operator.
+    ``&`` or ``|`` operators.
+To negate a condition, use the ``~`` infix operator.

 .. automethod:: aiodynamo.expressions.F.does_not_exist
 .. automethod:: aiodynamo.expressions.F.exists